Terms of Service

 10. User Account, Accuracy, and Security.

 10.1.
 User Account.
 To use the Service, you must register and create a user account (“Account”).
+An individual is permitted to create only one Account.
 During the Account-creation process, you will be asked to provide information that personally identifies you (“Personal Information”).

 10.3.
 No Pseudonyms.
 You must use your real name on Quimbee; pseudonyms are not allowed.
 Any use of a pseudonym violates Section 10.2 (Account Information Accuracy) and is cause for suspension or deletion of your Account.